Skip to content

 sql

-SELECT name, SUM(profit) FROM sales GROUP BY name;
+SELECT name, AVG(age) FROM people GROUP BY city;

 GROUP BY